Best Kitten Food in US for 2020: Guide & Reviews For Dry & Wet

 Foods/Ingredients You Should NEVER Give Your Kitty

-It is of course important that you know what your kitten needs.
+It is of course important that you know what your kitten needs in order to have a healthy kitten.

 BUT, it is also important that you know what to avoid.
-There are a lot of ingredients and additives hiding in many mass produced kitten foods, even in the “organic” and “healthy” brands that are simply no good.
+There are a lot of ingredients and additives hiding in many mass produced pet food, even in the “organic” and “healthy” brands that are simply no good.
 Ingredients to look out for include:

 - Rendering products